If youâre researching spiritual life coach certification and wondering whether you need an ICF-accredited program, this article gives you the facts.

 For corporate coaching, Sometimes.
 Some corporate HR departments prefer or require ICF credentials when hiring external coaches.
 If your goal is corporate contracts, ICF may be relevant to that specific market.

-1. The ICF model discourages what spiritual coaching requires
+1. The ICF model and the spiritual coaching model emphasise different things

-Spiritual life coaching is fundamentally different.
-It often involves transmission, direct guidance, sharing wisdom from lived experience, working with consciousness and energy, and helping clients navigate territory youâve walked yourself.
+Spiritual life coaching often leans on a different mix: transmission, direct guidance, sharing wisdom from lived experience, working with consciousness and energy, and walking clients through territory youâve navigated yourself.

 - Your capacity to hold transformational space